Stuttgart: Kingdom of Württemberg and German Empire

+In 1907, the International Socialist Congress was held in Stuttgart and was attended by about 60,000 people.
+In 1912, VfB Stuttgart was founded.
+Two years later, erection of the current iteration of the Stuttgart Hauptbahnhof was started to a plan by Paul Bonatz from 1914 to 1927.

 During World War I, the city was a target of air raids.
 In 1915, 29 bombs struck the city and the nearby Rotebühlkaserne, killing four soldiers and injuring another 43, and likewise killing four civilians.
-The next major air raid on Stuttgart occurred 15 September 1918, when structural damage caused house collapses that killed eleven people.
+The next major air raid on Stuttgart occurred on 15 September 1918, when structural damage caused houses to collapse, killing eleven people.

 Weimar Republic

-At the end of the First World War, November revolutionaries stormed the Wilhelmpalais on 30 November 1918 to force King Wilhelm II to abdicate, but failed halfway.
-Under pressure from the revolutionaries, Wilhelm II refused the crown, but also refused to abdicate the throne.
-When he did eventually abdicate, the Free State of Württemberg was established as a part of the Weimar Republic, and Stuttgart was declared its capital.
-On 26 April 1919, a new constitution was devised, and the final draft was approved and ratified on 25 September 1919 by the Constituent Assembly.
+At the end of the First World War, November revolutionaries declared a "social republic" in Stuttgart on 9 November and set up a provisional revolutionary government.
+A week later King Wilhelm II released all civil servants from their oath of allegiance to him and formally abdicated on 30 November.
+A constituent assembly elected in January 1919 wrote a republican constitution for Württemberg which became effective on 25 September 1919.
+It established the Free People's State of Württemberg with its capital at Stuttgart as a part of the Weimar Republic.
 In 1920, Stuttgart temporarily became the seat of the German National Government when the administration fled from Berlin from the Kapp Putsch.
 Also in 1920, Erwin Rommel became the company commander of the 13th Infantry Regiment based in Stuttgart and would remain as such for the next nine years.